fruitl00p/meet-the-phpockers/slides.md

 I just dont know and this is my first _real_ talk

+Note:

+ - no ops / dev care: leave the room
+ - Devops
+ - Dont know
+ - Docker in flux (Rocket / 1.4)
-Note: Devops / Dont know / Rocket / Docker in flux / CoreOS_UbuntuCore_Google / Young eco system
+ - CoreOS / UbuntuCore / Google / Young eco system
+ - no regurgitation of docs / slides!

 ---